 Meeting Materials

-Ensure that the informational material is accessible: All information required for the meeting or event should be prepared in alternative formats in sufficient time for it to be distributed to participants, in their preferred format, at least 10 days before the meeting or event but preferably two weeks in advance.
-If documents are available on USB flash drive in accessible format or posted on an accessible website, then a person using a screen reader or a refreshable Braille display can access the documents on his/her laptop.
-It is suggested that there be an option and a procedure in place for a person to request information in accessible electronic formats in advance since many tablets do not have standardized access to USB ports.
-It is also suggested to put an open source screen reader feature on the website to help persons who do not have a screen reader or refreshable Braille display.
+Ensure that information material is accessible: All information required for the meeting or event should be prepared in alternative formats in sufficient time for it to be distributed to participants, in their preferred format, at least 10 days before the meeting or event but preferably two weeks in advance.
+If documents are available on a USB flash drive in an accessible format or posted on an accessible website, a person using a screen reader or a refreshable Braille display can access the documents on his/her laptop.
+There should be an option and a process for a person to request information in accessible electronic formats in advance since many tablets do not have standardized access to USB ports.
+It is also suggested that an open source screen reader feature be made available on the website to help persons who do not have their own screen reader or refreshable Braille display.
 It should be noted that documents frequently need to be appropriately reformatted prior to the use of a Braille printer.

 Meeting Presentations

 Make presentations accessible: Check that any presentations and paperwork produced by visiting presenters will be available in accessible formats to be distributed before the meeting or event.
 Presenters are responsible for the accessibility of their presentations, demos and videos and of any material for distribution.
 Where diagrams or visual images are used at a meeting, they should be described to participants verbally.
-Speakers should avoid using abbreviations, jargon, technical or specialist terms without explanation during their presentations to ensure that these terms are clearly explained during the presentation, otherwise they may not be understood by participants.
+Speakers should avoid using abbreviations, jargon, technical or specialist terms without explanation.
 Speakers and participants asking questions need to identify themselves each time they take the floor so that the captioners can recognize them.
 It is essential to avoid having two persons speak at the same time.

 Videos